vmware-tanzu/sonobuoy/latest/README.md

 ## Overview

-Heptio Sonobuoy is a diagnostic tool that makes it easier to understand the state of a Kubernetes cluster by running a set of [Kubernetes][k8s] conformance tests in an accessible and non-destructive manner.
+Sonobuoy is a diagnostic tool that makes it easier to understand the state of a Kubernetes cluster by running a set of [Kubernetes][k8s] conformance tests in an accessible and non-destructive manner.
 It is a customizable, extendable, and cluster-agnostic way to generate clear, informative reports